emacs-mirror/emacs/mps/manual/source/topic/error.rst

 ---------

-The MPS has three *varieties* which have different levels of internal checking and :ref:`telemetry <topic-telemetry>`.
+The MPS has three *varieties* which have different levels of internal checking, :ref:`topic-error-assertion` and :ref:`topic-telemetry`.
 The variety can be selected at compile time, by defining one of the following preprocessor constants.
 If none is specified then :c:macro:`CONFIG_VAR_HOT` is the default.